 Cutting through the twine was tough!
 I needed to use two hands to do it.
 After I removed it from the pom pom maker I trimmed around it to make it more uniform all around and then fluffed it up.

-STEP 3- make the garland
+STEP 3- Put the Fall garland together

-I cut a 5 foot piece of Dollar Tree nautical rope for the base of the garland.
-I didn’t want it to be bulky so I removed a strand of the twisted rope, it’s a 3 ply rope and I simply untwisted one of the strands from the other two.
+I cut a 5-foot piece of Dollar Tree nautical rope for the base of the garland.
+I didn’t want it to be bulky so I removed a strand of the twisted rope, it’s a 3-ply rope and I simply untwisted one of the strands from the other two.

 Now to assemble the Fall garland!
 I chose the “Harvest” metal sign and hung it in the middle of the rope using the jute twine to secure it to the rope.